2011 Egyptian revolution: Under the Supreme Council of the Armed Forces

 the Justice Ministry issued a decree giving military officers authority to arrest civilians and try them in military courts.
 The provision remains in effect until a new constitution is introduced, and could mean those detained could remain in jail for that long according to state-run Egy News.

 14 June: The Egyptian Supreme Constitutional Court ruled that a law passed by Parliament in May, banning former regime figures from running for office, was unconstitutional; this ended a threat to Ahmed Shafik's candidacy for president during Egypt's 2012 presidential election.
 The court ruled that all articles making up the law regulating the 2011 parliamentary elections were invalid, upholding a lower-court ruling which found that candidates running on party slates were allowed to contest the one-third of parliamentary seats reserved for independents.
 The Egyptian parliament was dissolved, and the Supreme Council of the Armed Forces resumed legislative authority.
 The SCAF said that it would announce a 100-person assembly to write the country's new constitution.

 15 June: Security forces were stationed around Parliament to bar anyone, including lawmakers, from entering the chambers without official authorisation.

 16–17 June: Second round of voting in the Egyptian presidential election.
 The SCAF issued an interim constitution, giving itself the power to control the prime minister, legislation, the national budget and declarations of war without oversight, and chose a 100-member panel to draft a permanent constitution.
 Presidential powers include the power to choose his vice president and cabinet, to propose the state budget and laws and to issue pardons.
-The interim constitution removed the military and the defense minister from presidential authority and oversight.
+The interim constitution removed the military and the defence minister from presidential authority and oversight.
 According to the interim constitution, a permanent constitution must be written within three months and be subject to a referendum 15 days later.
 When a permanent constitution is approved, a parliamentary election will be held within a month to replace the dissolved parliament.